How to Get a Conference Invitation Letter from USA?

 Dear [Recipient’s Name],

-On behalf of the organizing team, we are happy to invite you to the Global Business and Leadership Summit, which will take place in New York City, USA, on [Date].
-This summit will feature business leaders, keynote speakers, and networking sessions focused on leadership, innovation, and global business practices.
+We are delighted to invite you to attend the Global Business and Leadership Summit, to be held in New York City, USA, on [Date].
+This event will bring together business leaders, keynote speakers, and professionals from across the globe to exchange ideas and best practices.

-If you need a visa invitation letter or further details about the event, please feel free to reach out.
+For any additional visa or travel support, feel free to reach out to our team.
 We look forward to your participation.

 Best regards,